Commercial Rent Arrears Recovery (CRAR) — Terms & Conditions

 5. Fees, Disbursements & VAT

 5.1 UKB applies the statutory fees prescribed by the Taking Control of Goods (Fees) Regulations 2014.
-Reasonable disbursements (e.g., locksmith, storage, auctioneer, towing/transport, tracing) are recoverable.
+Reasonable disbursements (e.g., locksmith, storage, auctioneer, towing/transport, tracing, parking, tolls, congestion charge, ULEZ or Clean Air Zone charges, access or induction fees) are recoverable.

 5.2 Statutory fees are due from the debtor in the first instance.
 UKB may deduct statutory fees and approved disbursements from recovered monies before remitting any balance to you.
 Funds are held in UKB’s client account and released once cleared.